 Sophie M. Lavoie holds a Ph.D. in Latin American Studies from the University of Provence in Aix-en-Provence, France (2005).
 Her dissertation analyzed the portrayal of women in the first three novels of Sandinista writer Gioconda Belli.
 Ms. Lavoie also holds a Diplôme d’Études Approfondies from the University of Provence (1999) and a MA in Spanish from Queen’s University, Kingston, Canada (1997).

-Sophie Lavoie is currently an Assistant Professor of Spanish Studies in the Department of Culture and Language Studies of the University of New Brunswick, Fredericton, Canada.
+Sophie M. Lavoie is currently an Associate Professor of Spanish Studies in the Department of Culture and Language Studies of the University of New Brunswick, Fredericton, Canada.